Christiane Klonz: Life

 Born in Lübz, Klonz began piano lessons at the Parchim Music School.
 She received further training at the "Rudolf Wagner-Régeny" Conservatory in Rostock with Walther Heinecke-Oertel and Karl-Heinz Will, and later at the Hochschule für Musik "Hanns Eisler" Berlin with Jürgen Schröder.
 She completed her studies with an excellent Konzertexamen.

-The pianist gained inspiration for her further development through participation in various master classess and through consultations, for example with Justus Frantz (Hamburg), Walter Blankenheim (Saarbrücken), Amadeus Webersinke (Dresden) and Karl-Heinz Kämmerling (Hanover).
+The pianist gained inspiration for her further development through participation in various master classes and through consultations, for example with Justus Frantz (Hamburg), Walter Blankenheim (Saarbrücken), Amadeus Webersinke (Dresden) and Karl-Heinz Kämmerling (Hanover).

 Klonz was a lecturer at the Hochschule für Musik "Hanns Eisler" in Berlin from March 2000 to March 2007.

 In 2011, she established the International Music Days at Lake Plauer - Piano Days Stuer in Stuer.

 Klonz lives in Twietfort, a district of the municipality of Ganzlin at Plauer See.
 From 2004 to 2014, she was a Sachkundiger Einwohner (Resident expert), Member of the Committee for School, Youth, Culture and Sport of Ganzlin.